-Because we’re trying to create a roughly even playing field for all participants, all activity conversions are based on a translation of activity time into steps into miles.
+Because we’re trying to create an even playing field that makes the race fun for all participants, Racery’s proprietary activity conversions are based on a translation of activity time into steps into miles.
 Thus, an hour of moderate cycling will register as 4.83 miles on the route, while the same period of breaststroke will register as 5.14 miles.
-The conversions appear extremely precise but are in fact necessarily fuzzy — there is as yet no way to affordably and scientifically equate all these activities, particularly because we can’t gauge the intensity with which an individual has exercised.
+The conversions appear extremely precise but are in fact (necessarily!) fuzzy — there is as yet no way to affordably and scientifically equate all these activities, particularly because we can’t gauge the intensity with which an individual has exercised.

-Obviously, cyclists likely have physically covered more real ground and swimmers will have covered less water, but this conversion strategy means roughly equal effort translates into roughly equal virtual distances on the route.
+Obviously, cyclists usually physically cover far more real ground and swimmers cover less water, but our conversion strategy means roughly equal effort translates into roughly equal virtual distances on the route.

 If you use a step counter while you are intentionally walking or running, just enter those as steps and we’ll convert them too!